-Tax liability arises in the canton where the deceased had his or her last domicile and where a donor has his or her domicile.
-The domicile of a person is determined in accordance with the civil law rules and hence, usually is the place where the person resides with the intention of settling (CC, Article 23).
-This means that a person with a foreign domicile will not be considered a Swiss resident for tax purposes merely because he or she passed away in Switzerland, for example, in a Swiss hospital or care home.
+Tax liability arises in the canton where the deceased had their last domicile and where a donor has their domicile.
+The domicile of a person is determined in accordance with the civil law rules and hence usually is the place where the person resides with the intention of settling (CC 23).
+This means that a person with a foreign domicile will not be considered a Swiss resident for tax purposes merely because they passed away in Switzerland - eg in a Swiss hospital or care home.
 Unlike other jurisdictions, Swiss tax liability does not depend on the nationality of the deceased or donor.

-The federal constitution of Switzerland prohibits intercantonal double taxation.
+The federal constitution of Switzerland prohibits inter-cantonal double taxation.
 Accordingly, movable property is subject to tax only in the canton of the deceased's last domicile and immovable property in the canton of its situs.
-Also, a canton of last domicile is not permitted to tax immovable property situated in another canton, even if the situs canton does not levy taxes at all.
+Also, a canton of last domicile is not permitted to tax immovable property situated in another canton even if the situs canton does not levy taxes at all.